Seneca people: Tax-free gasoline and cigarette sales

 The price advantage of the Senecas' ability to sell tax-free gasoline and cigarettes has created a boom in their economy.
 They have established many service stations along the state highways that run through the reservations, as well as many internet cigarette stores.
 Competing business interests and the state government object to their sales over the Internet.
 The state of New York believes that the tribe's sales of cigarettes by Internet are illegal.
 It also believes that the state has the authority to tax non-Indians who patronize Seneca businesses, a principle which the Seneca reject.

 Seneca President Barry Snyder has defended the price advantage as an issue of sovereignty.
 Secondly, he has cited the Treaty of Canandaigua and Treaty of Buffalo Creek as the basis of Seneca exemption from collecting taxes on cigarettes to pay the state.

 The Appellate Division of the New York Supreme Court, Third Department had rejected this conclusion in 1994.
 The court held that the provisions of the treaty regarding taxation was only with regard to property taxes.
 The New York Court of Appeals on December 1, 1994, affirmed the lower court's decision.

-The Seneca have refused to extend these benefits and price advantages to non-Indians, in their own words "has little sympathy for outsiders" who desire to do so, They have tried to prosecute non-Indians who have attempted to claim the price advantages of the Seneca while operating a business on the reservation.
+The Seneca have refused to extend these benefits and price advantages to non-Indians, and in their own words, "[have] little sympathy for outsiders" who desire to do so.
+They have tried to prosecute non-Indians who have attempted to claim the price advantages of the Seneca while operating a business on the reservation.
 Little Valley businessman Lloyd Long operated two Uni-Marts on the reservation which were owned by a Seneca woman.
 He was arrested after investigation by federal authorities at the behest of the Seneca Nation accusing the native woman of being a front for Long.
 In 2011 he was ordered by the court to pay more than one million dollars in restitution and serve five years on probation.

 In 1997, New York State had attempted to enforce taxation on reservation sales of gasoline and cigarettes to non-Indians.
 Numerous Seneca had protested by setting fire to tires and cutting off traffic to Interstate 90 and New York State Route 17 (the future Interstate 86).
 Then Attorney General Eliot Spitzer attempted to cut off the Seneca Tribe's internet cigarette sales by way of financial deplatforming.
 His office negotiated directly with credit card companies, tobacco companies, and delivery services to try to gain agreement to reject handling Seneca cigarette purchases by consumers.
 Another attempt at collecting taxes on gasoline and cigarettes sold to non-Indians was set to begin March 1, 2006; but it was tabled by the State Department of Taxation and Finance.